chspanos/arcade-game/README.md

 * The Player can move horizontally and vertically on the game grid.
 You control its movements using the up, down, left, and right arrow keys on your keyboard.
 * The Enemies move at varying speeds along the _road_ lanes from the left side of the game board to the right.
-* If the Player collides with an Enemy, the game is reset and the Player moves back to the _start_ square.
+* If the Player collides with an Enemy, the Player moves back to the _start_ square.
-* If the Player reaches the water, you **win** the game.
-The game will then reset for further play.
+* Every time the Player reaches the water, you score an additional 100 points.
+Your score is displayed in the upper right hand corner of the screen.
+The Player will then move back to the _start_ square for further play.

 #### Resources